-Gui Minhai a poet, author, and book publisher, is one of the “Causeway Bay Bookstore Five,” a group of five booksellers affiliated with Causeway Bay Books and its owner, Mighty Current Media.
+Gui Minhai is a poet, author, and book publisher, and is one of the “Causeway Bay Bookstore Five,” a group of five booksellers affiliated with Causeway Bay Books and its owner, Mighty Current Media.
 All five booksellers disappeared under mysterious circumstances in late 2015, only to later reappear in Chinese state custody in mainland China.
 The evidence clearly demonstrates that Chinese security agents were responsible for these disappearances.

 Mighty Current Media is a Hong Kong-based publishing company best known for its sensational books about Chinese leaders’ private lives.
 Such books are banned in mainland China, but legal in Hong Kong.
 Causeway Bay Bookstore was similarly well-known as a bookstore offering such banned books.